 Basketballs vary in durability depending on the quality of the materials used to make the inner core, the ball cover, and its suitability to the surface the ball is being played on.
 Indoor balls should not be played on outside courts unless they’re made to do so.
 Otherwise, their cover will deteriorate more rapidly.
 Cheaper balls may have primary inner core materials that don’t stand up to prolonged game use, and multiple games played per week over many months.

 The best outdoor basketball is a matter for debate.
-Certainly, a good indoor ball doesn’t necessary make for an effective outdoor one.
+Certainly, a good indoor ball doesn’t necessarily make for an effective outdoor one.
 Court conditions vary with outdoors playing, and a ball needs to have a synthetic leather or rubber surface to stay durable enough to last.
 The tougher the play, the more frequently the ball needs to be re-inflated too.
 Using the right ball on the court is a critical factor when selecting a suitable product.
 Choose well and enjoy hundreds of hours of competitive games against worthy competitors with the best outdoor basketball.